FBoucher/AzSubscriptionCleaner/azure-automation/README.md

 1. Copy-paste the content of the script [SubCleaner.ps1](SubCleaner.ps1) .
 Remove the -WhatIf at line 29 and 38, to really delete the resources.
 1. Save and Publish
+1. Import the required modules in the **Modules** options .
+Az.Accounts
+    .
+Az.ResourceGraph
 1. Add a schedule.

+To get a more detailed tutorial on how to create the Azure Automation you can refer to the blog post on Dev.to: [Keep your Azure Subscription Clean Automatically](https://dev.to/azure/keep-your-azure-subscription-clean-automatically-mmi)

 ## Video Tutorial - How to Delete All Expired Resources Automatically